olehauge/training-with-ghidra/Hackadayu/session-one/README.md

 Correct -- maybe we should pay attention to more characters...
 ````
 # Challenge three
 This challenge proved a bit harder to read just using the assembly instructions provided in Ghidra.
 It does still check for the supplied password and the password length has to be longer than 4.
-The challinging part came with the use of pointers in the following assemly code.
+The challenging part came with the use of pointers in the following assemly code.
 I therefor opted to use GDB in order to dynamically look at the registers as the program got executed.
 ````
                      LAB_001006e1                                    XREF[1]:     001006cc(j)
 001006e1 c6 45 fd 20     MOV        byte ptr [RBP + local_b],0x20